Mariya Lagunova: Awards

 She was made an honorary citizen of the cities of Kataysk, Kurgan Oblast (Russia), Brovary (Ukraine) and Grunewald (Germany).

 Later life and family

 She lived in Sverdlovsk, worked at the Uralobuv factory as a controller of the quality control department (ОТК).
-She married Kuzma Yakovlevich Firsov, whom she met in the hospital who was also a war veteran.
+She married Kuzma Yakovlevich Firsov, whom she had met in the hospital, also a war veteran.

 When Firsov proposed to Lagunova, she laughed and cried: "What will we do?
 We both need a nanny".
-To which he replied: "And we are with you, Masha, we will combine two very difficult destinies into one heavy one.
-And make you happy."
-They had two sons: Nickolay (born in 1949) and Vasily (born in 1953).
-Both sons are named after the dead brothers of Lagunova and Firsov.
-They have grandchildren, and live in the village of Knyazhi, Brovarsky district, in the Kyiv region of the Ukraine.
+They had two sons, Nickolay (born in 1949) and Vasily (born in 1953), both named after the dead brothers of Lagunova and Firsov.
+They had grandchildren, and lived in the village of Knyazhi, Brovarsky district, in the Kyiv region of Ukraine.

 In the 1960s, following the advice of physicians, due to bad asthma, she was forced to move for a change in climate.
 The family moved to Khmelnytsky, and then to Brovary.
-She brought up her children and grandchildren, worked on patriotic education of youth, and traveled with teams or representatives abroad.

-She died 26 December 1995, at the age of 74 years.
+She died on 26 December 1995, at the age of 74 years.